ShiraazMoollatjie/gophorem/README.md

 article, err := client.GetArticle("167919")
 ```

+# Features

+* Authentication via API Key
+* Convenience functions to create a devto client
+* The entire forem api set of endpoints including:
+  * Article management
+  * Listing management
+  * Webhook management
+  * Listing podcasts, video articles,

 # More examples

-See the examples package for more examples on forem api usages.
+See the `examples` package for more examples on forem api usages.

 # Reference
 https://docs.dev.to/api/